jlu5/SupyPlugins/NoTrigger/README.md

 ...
 ```

 NoTrigger aims to solve some of these issues by prepending messages that start with commonly-used bot triggers with a [zero-width space](https://en.wikipedia.org/wiki/Zero-width_space) or ZWSP.
-These are non-printing characters, which are essentially invisible to most people's clients.
-(We're going to use a space to represent the ZWSP in the examples below, so you can see a difference.)
+These are non-printing characters, which are essentially invisible to people's clients.
+(We're going to use a space to represent the ZWSP in the examples below, just so you can see a difference.)

 For example: